jina-ai/executors/jinahub/encoders/image/AudioCLIPImageEncoder/README.md

 **AudioCLIPImageEncoder** is an encoder that encodes images using the [AudioCLIP](https://arxiv.org/abs/2106.13043) model.

+Before using it, please check the [prerequisites](#prerequisites).

-This encoder is meant to be used in conjunction with the AudioCLIP text ([AudioCLIPTextEncoder](https://github.com/jina-ai/executors/tree/main/jinahub/encoders/text/AudioCLIPTextEncoder)) and audio ([AudioCLIPEncoder](https://github.com/jina-ai/executors/tree/main/jinahub/encoders/audio/AudioCLIPEncoder)) encoders, as it can embedd text, images and audio to the same latent space.
+This encoder is meant to be used in conjunction with the [AudioCLIPTextEncoder](https://hub.jina.ai/executor/jfe8kovq) and [AudioCLIPEncoder](https://hub.jina.ai/executor/f4d22e1r) encoders, as they embed text, images and audio to the same latent space.

-You can use either the `Full` (where all three heads were trained) or the `Partial` (where the text and image heads were frozen) version of the model.
+You can either use the `Full` (where all three heads were trained) or the `Partial` (where the text and image heads were frozen) versions of the model.

-The following arguments can be passed on initialization:

-- `model_path`: path of the pre-trained AudioCLIP model.
-- `default_traversal_paths`: default traversal path (used if not specified in request's parameters)
-- `default_batch_size`: default batch size (used if not specified in request's parameters)
-- `device`: device that the model is on (should be "cpu", "cuda" or "cuda:X", where X is the index of the GPU on the machine)
+For more information, such as how to run an Executor on a GPU, check [this guide](https://docs.jina.ai/tutorials/gpu-executor/).

 ## Prerequisites

-> These are only needed if you use `jinahub://AudioCLIPTextEncoder`.
+> These are only needed if you use it with the `jinahub://AudioCLIPImageEncoder` syntax.

 First, you should download the model and the vocabulary, which will be saved into the `.cache` folder inside your current directory (will be created if it does not exist yet).